forkaduck/duckydd/README.md

 make
 ```

-If you use systemd then you can install the project with a service file like this:
+If you use Systemd then you can install the project with a service file like this:

 `sudo make install`

 ## Known issues:
 If you get the message "No protocol specified" when starting the daemon as a service
 then you need to add the user root to the list of trusted users of the x server.
 This
-needs to be done on boot but after the x server starts as the local user.
+needs to be done on boot but after the x server has started.
-To do this issue the following command:
+To do this issue the following command as the local user:

 `xhost local:root`